briandowns/formatifier/README.md

 ## Warning

-This application is a Work In Progress.
-All exported functions __except__ ToPhone() are currently working.
+This library is a Work In Progress.

 ## Installation